I’ve worked with a chief instructor in Krav Maga who also happens to be a black belt in Muay Thai and a pretty good amateur MMA fighter.

 And despite the way fighters often talk and behave outside the arena, they stick to very strict and time-honored principles once a fight starts.

-This is probably what I love the most about MMA.
 Every fighter has a unique style based on their favorite fighting disciplines.

 While many fighters have probably learned a few disciplines and even gotten to black belt stages, their MMA training will often involve learning how to create combination moves involving two or more fighting techniques to overpower an opponent.